 In running, these are usually chronic overuse injuries.
 Most runners experience either lateral pain or patellar pain.
 Knee injuries can be caused by improper running form, wearing the wrong athletic shoes, or running too much when your body is not ready.
-You can help prevent knee injuries by performing stretching and strengthening exercises for the hip and thigh areas, slowly building up your running time, and using proper form.
+You can help prevent knee injuries by doing stretching and strengthening exercises for the hip and thigh areas, slowly building up your running time, and using proper form.

 Most knee injuries can be treated with rest and ice.
 Do not start running until your knee pain is gone and you get clearance to start again from your doctor.
 Avoid activities that include jumping, twisting, pivoting, or climbing.
-If your knee pain does not disappear with rest and ice, you may have a more serious injury.
+If your knee pain does not improve with rest and ice, you may have a more serious injury.
 It may require further investigation, treatment, and/or physical therapy.

-Many runners have fairly tight hamstrings, which could mean more susceptibility to pulls and tears.
-If you experience hamstring pain, rest and ice will be your first line of treatment.
-Once the pain has resolved, perform strengthening and stretching exercises and easing back into activity as tolerated.
+Many runners have fairly tight hamstrings, which puts them at risk for pulls and tears.
+If you have hamstring pain, rest and ice will be your first line of treatment.
+After the pain has resolved, perform strengthening and stretching exercises and ease back into activity as tolerated.
 Then you will need to strengthen the hamstrings.

 Tendonitis is an inflammation of the tendon, while tendinosis involves microtears without inflammation.
 Although tendonitis is a less common injury than tendinosis, both can sideline your running game.
 Common causes are overuse, poor running technique and problems with the foot or ankle (like poor flexibility).
 Be aware that worn out, ill-fitting athletic shoes can contribute to these injuries.

-Treatment is based on icing and resting the tendon.
+Treatment involves icing and resting the tendon.
 Recovery often involves a stretching program or physical therapy.
 Do not start running again until you are cleared by your doctor.

-Some runners experience tightness and pain in their lower backs.
+Some runners get tightness and pain in their lower backs.
 This, like most running injuries, can be caused by the wrong or worn out shoes or incorrect form.
 Try strengthening your core muscles (back and abdominal muscles) and stretching your lower back.
 Consider changing to a softer running surface or alternating your running with other activities.